nadermokhtar/basicCalc/README.md

-I decided to learn how to build a basic calculator in React, this project uses [React Semantic UI](https://react.semantic-ui.com/) for styling.
+I decided to learn how to build a basic calculator in React.

-TODO
+## TODO

 * make the decmeial point work

+## Tools

+* This project uses [React Semantic UI](https://react.semantic-ui.com/) for styling.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+* This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts